wy580477/Mosdns-on-PaaS/README.md

 - Fork this repo
 - Modify /content/config.yaml to suit your needs.
 Default config file has ad-blocking and ECS enabled.
-- Strongly recommend custom DOH_PATH env value.
+- Strongly recommend custom DOH_PATH env value to prevent other ppl from abusing your deployment.

 ### Deploy to Heroku
 - You need credit card verified account to run dyno 24*7, otherwise you will be limited to 550 hours per month.